 These micro buses do NOT have specific backpack storage areas.
 Your pack will go on your knees.
 So you’ll want to try and get the FRONT SEATS, where there’s a little more legroom.
 Or pay for a seat for your bags.
 We didn’t.
 Our 40-litre Ospreys go on our laps (albeit somewhat uncomfortably when we’re on the back seat of the bus again).
 Tickets on this bus cost 54 Cordobas.
 The trip from Managua to Leon took about 90 minutes.
 We then walked to our hotel from the bus station.
 You can get off before the bus station.

-The cost for the minivan from Managua to Leon in 2019 is 61 Cordobas.
+The cost for the minivan from Managua to Leon is 71 Cordobas.

 We ended up in the back seat between Managua and Leon.
 Where the air con reached us.
 Almost.